Greater Tokyo Area

 The Greater Tokyo Area is the most populous metropolitan area in the world, consisting of the Kantō region of Japan (including Tokyo Metropolis and the prefectures of Chiba, Gunma, Ibaraki, Kanagawa, Saitama, and Tochigi) as well as the prefecture of Yamanashi of the neighboring Chūbu region.
 In Japanese, it is referred to by various terms, one of the most common being Capital Region (首都圏, Shuto-ken).

 As of 2016, the United Nations estimates the total population at 38,140,000.
 It covers an area of approximately 13,500 km2 (5,200 mi2), giving it a population density of 2,642 people/km2.
-It is the second largest single metropolitan area in the world in terms of built-up or urban function landmass at 8,547 km2 (3,300 mi2), behind only the New York City metropolitan area at 11,642 km2 (4,495 mi2).
+It is the second-largest single metropolitan area in the world in terms of built-up or urban function landmass at 8,547 km2 (3,300 mi2), behind only the New York City metropolitan area at 11,642 km2 (4,495 mi2).
+With over US$2 trillion in GDP, Tokyo remains the second-largest metropolitan economy in the world, also behind New York.

 Definition

 There are various definitions of the Greater Tokyo Area, each of which tries to incorporate different aspects.
 Some definitions are clearly defined by law or government regulation, some are based coarsely on administrative areas, while others are for research purposes such as commuting patterns or distance from Central Tokyo.
 Each definition has a different population figure, granularity, methodology, and spatial association.